amule-project/amule/readmeAsio.txt

 Get current boost lib from www.boost.org .
 Extract it to your favorite place (like ~/amule/boost_1_48_0).
-Boost.Asio is header-only, but it requires Boost.System for its error codes so we need to do a little compiling:
+Boost.Asio is header-only.
+It requires Boost.System for its error codes, but we include the single .cpp directly, so we don't need to build anything of boost.

-cd ~/amule/boost_1_48_0
-./bootstrap.sh --with-libraries=system
-./b2
+Configure aMule using

-Then configure aMule using CPPFLAGS="-I~/amule/boost_1_48_0 -DASIO_SOCKETS=1"
+CPPFLAGS="-I~/amule/boost_1_48_0 -DASIO_SOCKETS=1"
-LDFLAGS=-L~/amule/boost_1_48_0/stage/lib
-LIBS=-l:libboost_system.a

 Important: aMule prints "Asio thread started" in log and console on startup.
 If it doesn't you have probably configured it to use wx sockets!